-The LAP embodies the public commitment of access to education for our citizens.
+The Student Learning Center embodies the public commitment of access to education for our citizens.
 Since 1972, our services have been designed to make higher education accessible by providing students the insights they need to navigate their college environment successfully.

-Students come to the LAP to learn how to learn effectively.
+Students come here to learn how to learn effectively.
 We believe that in addition to teaching strategies and sharing information, our role is to aid students in gaining a deeper awareness of what helps them learn and succeed.
 In this role, we are available to all undergraduates at Appalachian through our tutoring and academic strategy instruction.
 Further, we provide holistic advising from orientation to graduation to the students who would most benefit from our services.
 We offer academic resources that will complement and enhance classroom experiences.
-In these ways, the LAP offers support to students to develop themselves in a comprehensive and sustainable manner.
+In these ways, the Student Learning Center offers support to students to develop themselves in a comprehensive and sustainable manner.

 As a unit, we are responsible for accuracy in the information we provide, in particular in compliance with specific regulations set by outside stakeholders, including the NCAA, the ACCESS endowment for students at or below the poverty level, and the federally-funded Student Support Services grant for first-generation/low-income students

 We recognize that our students must become active participants in achieving success, including enhanced awareness of their responsibilities to themselves, this campus, and the greater community.
 In every contact with students, we emphasize and facilitate active learning as a means to engage fully in the opportunities at Appalachian.
 Through individual and small group instruction, we help students develop self-efficacy, interdependence, and a growth mindset so that they may become lifelong learners and engaged global citizens.
 In positive ways we challenge students to articulate and pursue prodigious dreams--to stretch beyond the familiar-- in achievable ways.